ProteinsWebTeam/interpro-docs/docs/browse.rst

 Signature
 ==========
 The signature representing the model that defines the entry is visualized in this page as a logo, using `Skylign <http://www.skylign.org/>`_.
-Currently, the logo data is only displayed for the Pfam member database, but we hope to integrate other member databases whose models can be represented in this way in the future.
+The logo data is displayed for the Pfam, PANTHER, PIRSF, SFLD and TIGRFAM member databases.

 The visualization displays the amino acid conservation for each residue in the model.
 To navigate large logos, the user can drag the rendered area to a desired position.
 Alternatively, the user can input a